 As the Indian economy was dominated by cash transactions at the time demonetization and demonetized notes composed more than 80% of India’s circulating money, the disruption was huge.

 Effects of Demonetization in India

 Though the move of demonetization received support from the maximum number of people and organizations, especially the Bankers, Social Workers, and honest Businessmen, it was opposed by a sizeable amount of people including some Chief Ministers of various states.
 We, Team GuideToExam are trying to discuss here some of the positive and negative effects of demonetization.

 There are lots of positive effects of demonetization.
 Some of them are discussed below

-- Elimination of fake currency – Fake currency is generally circulated in highest denomination notes and hence the process of demonetization of highest currency notes in India could eliminate almost 100% of fake currency notes circulated in India.
+- Elimination of fake currency – Fake currency is generally circulated in the highest denomination notes and hence the process of demonetization of highest currency notes in India could eliminate almost 100% of fake currency notes circulated in India.

-- Abolish Black Money – Most of the people generally keep their black money in highest denomination notes, and demonetization of such notes abolished black money from the whole Indian Economy as a person having black money can never go to bank to deposit the cash in their hand.
+- Abolish Black Money – Most of the people generally keep their black money in highest denomination notes, and demonetization of such notes abolished black money from the whole Indian Economy as a person having black money can never go to the bank to deposit the cash in their hand.

 - Strengthen the banking system – Demonetization leads to more amounts being deposited in Bank Account due to which cash laying out of economy came into circulation.
-The more amount of money deposited in bank account enhance the liquidity position of the banks, which can be utilized further for lending purposes.
+The more amount of money deposited in the bank account enhances the liquidity position of the banks, which can be utilized further for lending purposes.

 - Higher Tax collection – Demonetization leads to higher tax collection compared to earlier as businessmen are depositing lots of cash lying with them as current year income with advance tax.
 Many people cleared their pending property tax, electricity bills and telecom bills to utilize their old currency notes.